For ten years, AGree has been a trusted space for bipartisan collaborative problem solving about big issues facing U.S. food and agriculture.

 About the Dialogue

 Building on the legacy of AGree: Transforming Food and Ag Policy, the Dialogue is a group of climate, food, and agriculture interests.
 Although a number of coalitions are forming to promote federal action on climate change – including those that represent food and ag interests – CFAD is designed to encompass the food system.
-Our members are producers, supply chain leaders, and civil society organizations.
+Our members are producers, food and ag company leaders, and civil society organizations.

 The Dialogue’s long-term goal is to enact federal climate policy in line with our guiding principles.
 In order to achieve this goal, the Dialogue will serve as a forum for the following activities: